 Jasmine attended Tulane as an international undergraduate student (from Myanmar/Burma), and is studied economics and philosophy on top of her premed track.
 Her experience of babysitting her nephew for 4 years inspired her to work in BANGL lab, as she observed the importance of parent-child relationship in the early years of childhood.
 Jasmine is attending Tulane School of Medicine in the class of 2024.

 Hannah received her B.S. in Neuroscience and Public Health from Tulane University.
 Her previous years of experience working with infants and children, combined with her passion for biology and neuroscience fueled her enthusiasm to work in the lab.
 She enjoyed participating in research that aims to improve infant health and child health outcomes.
 She also enjoys running, working in a nursery school, and volunteering at local hospitals and schools.
 Hannah graduated from the P.A. program at LSUHSC in the class of 2020.

 Margaret Woodbury, M.D.

 Meg worked in the BANGLab for a summer as part of an AACAP summer research fellowship.
 She previously was a research assistant in the laboratory of Dr. Nathan Fox as part of the Bucharest Early Intervention Project.
-She has now completed Medical School at the University of Maryland and is in her Psychiatry Residency at the University of Maryland School of Medicine.
+She has now completed medical school and a psychiatry residency at the University of Maryland School of Medicine.
+She is currently completing a Child Psychiatry fellowship at University of Maryland.